 If bubble wrap makes you think about the exquisite joy of popping noises — or perhaps just moving to a new apartment — you’re already a fan.
 Show your bubble love on National Bubble Wrap Appreciation Day — which America proudly celebrates on the last Monday in January.
 How did this bubble-licious holiday begin?
 A radio station once inadvertently unwrapped microphones on the air and listeners loved it!
 The rest is (bubble) history.
 So get popping!

-National Bubble Wrap Appreciation Day - History
+National Bubble Wrap Appreciation Day timeline

 The end of popping as we know it

 Sealed Air Corp. invented iBubble Wrap — which took all the air out of the product — literally.
 It came uninflated to keep shipping costs down.
 The worst part?
 The bubbles didn't pop even when filled with a pump.
 Ugh.
 Luckily, the regular version is alive and well!

 IBM, sensing an opportunity, used the product to protect the IBM 1401 computer during shipment.
 By the way, the 1401 is considered to be the Model-T Ford of the computer industry,